Dimension-free Bounds for Covariance Estimation with Tensor-Train Structure: Introduction

 Following the covariance matching approach of \cite{werner08}, both \eqref{eq:prls_estimate_nuclear} and \eqref{eq:prls_estimate_rank} reduce the problem of covariance estimation to recovering of a low-rank matrix $\cP(\widehat \Sigma)$ from noisy observations.
 We would like to note that the estimates $\widehat{\Sigma}^{\circ}$ and $\widecheck{\Sigma}$ admit explicit expressions based on the singular value decomposition of $\cP(\widehat \Sigma)$.
 For this reason, they can be computed in polynomial time.

 In the present paper, we consider a covariance model combining Kronecker product and tensor train (TT) structure.
 To be more precise, we consider $\Sigma$ of the form

-where $U_j \in \R^{p \times p}$, $V_{jk} \in \R^{q \times q}$, and $W_k \in \R^{r \times r}$ for any $j \in \{1, \dots, J\}$ and $k \in \{1, \dots, K\}$.
+where $U_j \in \R^{p \times p}$, $W_{jk} \in \R^{q \times q}$, and $V_k \in \R^{r \times r}$ for any $j \in \{1, \dots, J\}$ and $k \in \{1, \dots, K\}$.
 The numbers $p$, $q$, and $r$ are assumed to be such that $pqr = d$.
 Let us note that \eqref{eq:kronecker_tt_model} naturally extends \eqref{eq:sum_of_kronecker_products_model} to the case of three-way data and coincides with it when $J = 1$ and $U_1 = 1$.
 The rationale for selecting our model is that the TT decomposition \citep{oseledets11} is recognized for its computational efficiency compared to the canonical polyadic (CP) decomposition, while providing a robust framework for representing higher-order tensors.
-Notice that the CANDECOMP/PARAFAC model
+For this reason, tensor trains have numerous applications in hyperspectral imaging \citep{solgi22}, high-dimensional Bayesian inference \citep{tao21}, dimension reduction of high-order Markov processes \citep{zhou2022optimal}, and LLM compression \citep{xu24, huang25}.
+We would like to note that the CANDECOMP/PARAFAC model